spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

    SCT is an invaluable tool for our investigations of central pain processing in the spinal cord using fMRI.
-In addition, our combined cortico-spinal imaging approach greatly benefits from the accurate spatial prepossessing capabilities of the SCT.
+In addition, our combined cortico-spinal imaging approach greatly benefits from the accurate spatial prepossessing capabilities of SCT.

 .. admonition:: Douglas Arnold, MD | NeuroRx & McGill University | Montreal 🇨🇦
    :class: testimonial

     Easily implemented.
-Beautiful output of state-of-the-art results
+Beautiful output of state-of-the-art results.

 .. admonition:: Claudia Gandini Wheeler-Kingshott, PhD | NMR Research Unit, UCL | London 🇬🇧